atomone-hub/genesis/README.md

 The DISTRIBUTION_FRACTION parameter is the fraction (between 0 and 1) of ICS shard and consumer chain payments that are shared among the validators equally.
-This is initially set to 0.8, giving the majority to the validators, and only 20% as royalty to be paid to $ATOM1 stakers, with the COMMUNITY_TAX taking its portion.
+This is initially set to 0.8, giving the majority to the validators, and only 20% as royalty to be paid to $ATONE stakers, with the COMMUNITY_TAX taking its portion.

 ### Staking

-The main difference being introduced is that the total amount of stake going to one validator doesn't actually increase the validator's power, even though all of those staked $ATOM1s are at stake should this validator get slashed.
+The main difference being introduced is that the total amount of stake going to one validator doesn't actually increase the validator's power, even though all of those staked $ATONEs are at stake should this validator get slashed.
 This creates a potential exploit opportunity whereby some validators have relatively little at stake, and 1/3 by total of voting power of those initial validators end up causing a double spend attack.
 To prevent this, overstaking to a validator